 For Civil Protection, specific requirements for interim and ex-post evaluation are provided in the Decision on a Union Civil Protection Mechanism (Art.
 34).

-Evaluations are carried out by independent experts who assess the activities of the European Commission's Humanitarian Aid and Civil Protection department (ECHO).
-Their conclusions and recommendations feed into ECHO's strategic planning, programming, communication policy and to the budgetary cycle.
+Evaluations are carried out by independent experts who assess the activities of the European Commission's Civil Protection and Humanitarian Aid Operations department (ECHO).
+Their conclusions and recommendations feed into ECHO's strategic planning, programming, communication policy, and the budgetary cycle.